 where $P\colon S\otimes Y\otimes Y^* \ra S\otimes Y\otimes Y^*$ is the projection onto the subspace of invariant elements.
 Letting $(y_s)$ and $(y^t)$ be dual basis of $Y$ and $Y^*$, denote by $\eta\colon S\otimes Y\otimes Y^* \ra k$ the linear form such that $\eta(s_r\otimes y_s\otimes y^t) = \delta_{r,1}\delta_{s,i}\delta_{t,j}$.
 Then we have

 and

 The map $\eta\circ P\colon S\otimes Y\otimes Y^* \ra k$ is $H$-linear, and the left-hand side of the identity is the element of the form

-This concludes the proof. \end{proof} Finally, note that the hypothesis stated at the beginning of the section are satisfied by $H=U^{\mathrm{ad}}_q=U^{\mathrm{ad}}_q(\mathfrak{g})$.
-Indeed, the only ones that remain to be checked are the last two.
+This concludes the proof. \end{proof} \begin{remark} The proposition above proves the definition of the ideal $\mathcal{I}_C$ in \cite[p.\,10]{BNR}. \end{remark} Finally, note that the hypotheses (i)--(v) stated at the beginning of the section are satisfied by $H=U^{\mathrm{ad}}_q=U^{\mathrm{ad}}_q(\mathfrak{g})$.
+Indeed, (ii) is satisfied as a well-known particular case of Theorem \ref{TheoremePhignInjectif} (\cite{Bau1}), and (iii) follows from the fact that $\Ll_{g,n}(\mathfrak{g}) = \Oo_q(q^{1/D})^{\otimes (2g+n)}$ as a right $U_q$-module, and the complete reducibility of the $U_q$-module $\Oo_q$.
+As for (i), $U^{\mathrm{ad}}_q$ is ribbon in its categorical completion, explained in Section \ref{sectionCategoricalCompletion}.

+It remains to check (iv) and (v).
 As already mentioned, we have $H'=U_q^{{\rm lf}}$ by \cite[Th.
 3]{Bau1}.
-Also we have the following decomposition \cite{JL} :
+Also we have the following decomposition as a free $T_{2-}^{-1}U_q^{\rm lf}$-module \cite[Theorem 6.4]{JL} :